csulbying/web-app-dev/02-web-introduction/css-introduction.md

 ## 4 Classes

 Now move the two paragraph in the main section into a "div" element.
+Move the two images into another "div" element.
 Delete the "ul" and "li" elements.

 When you use the tag selector such as `div { background-color: #fa923f; }` the style is applied to all `<div>` element.
 If this is not what you want, use class to mark the elment that you want to apply the style.
 Add `class="triptext"` to the target elment and define a rule like this: `.triptext { background-color: #fa923f; padding: 3px; }`.
 The `.classname` matches all element that has a `class="classname"` property.
 An element can have multiple classes.

 To specify a selector that is embeded in another selector, use `selector1 selctor2` syntax.
 It means `selector2` selected elements should be embeded in the `selector1` selected element.
 The `embeded` means the an elment is a child or a child's child and so on so forth of the outside element.

-Add `.triptext p { background-color: white}`, you can see the only paragraphs inside the elment with a `triptext` class are white.
+Add `.triptext p { background-color: white}`, you can see that only paragraphs inside the elment with a `triptext` class are white.
+Add `margin: 0;` to remove the margin between the two paragraphs.

 Add class `tripimages` to the "div" element containing the two images.